gnolang/gno/docs/concepts/packages.md

 var tree *avl.Tree

 func Set(key string, value int) {
-	// tree.Set takes in a string key, and an interface{} value tree.Set(key, value)
+	// tree.Set takes in a string key, and a value that can be of any type tree.Set(key, value)
 }

 func Get(key string) int {
-  // tree.Get returns the  interface{} value at given key,
+  // tree.Get returns the value at given key in its raw form,
   // and a bool to signify the existence of the key-value pair rawValue, exists := tree.Get(key) if !exists {